 The Clinical Coordinator reviews, documents absences, and grades performance evaluations submitted by the Clinical Instructor.
 The Clinical Coordinator reserves the right to make changes on the Performance Evaluation to reflect positive and negative comments made on the evaluation and to reflect the Coordinators observation of student performance.
 The Clinical Coordinator will document and discuss strengths and weaknesses with the student and verification is made by signature of the student and Clinical Coordinator.
+Any student that receives a failing evaluation will have to meet with the Clinical Coordinator and will receive a write up.
 (Attachment E)